 O O O

 Most civilians would have thought the whole image odd, but being that it was his CO in henge giving him information, Itachi had no trouble accepting it.
-He was a ten year old too, as far as anyone else could tell, and who was to say they weren't just "playing ninja"?
+He was a ten year old too, as far as anyone else could tell, and who was to say they were not just "playing ninja"?

 The pair had arrived in the mountain city of Gongjin that afternoon, ahead of schedule and ready to work.
 Sakura had deciphered Deidara's whereabouts within half a square mile, and they were steadily closing in on him.
 Their plan was a simple tactic of 'confront from ahead, kill from the back'.
 The security and safety of the environment was another issue, especially with the type of weapons Deidara tended to employ.
 But as Sakura had mentioned, trapping their target in a tight space would discourage explosives due to the risk he would create for himself.